HumanDynamics/openbadge-server/README.md

 You can check to see if this was sucessful by running `docker-machine ls`.
 There should be an asterisk under the 'active' column in the output for the machine you activated.

+For development, you will want to swap out 'docker-compose' in the following instructions for 'docker-compose -f dev.yml'

-Now, you can run the following:
+Now, you can run the following (all from the base directory of the project):

 `docker-compose build`